 All the buses are free of charge, but you are asked to buy a £7 programme from any CAMRA pub or the Isle of Wight Bus & Coach Museum and these are your bus tickets – show the programme and you travel for free.
 You need it for the 50p off your pint as well!

 Go direct to Cowes via route A and you can sample the ten pubs that follow the High Street from one end to the other, not forgetting the Sugar Store on Shepherd’s Wharf.
-Or you can meander through Porchfield, Northwood and Gurnard to Cowes on routes N and P.
+Alternatively, you can meander through Porchfield, Northwood and Gurnard to Cowes on routes N and P.

 Routes H, J and K from Newport makes tours around the south Wight, via either Chillerton, Rookley or direct to Whitwell.
 Route K then detours to the Buddle on Niton Undercliff, and H and J go on to Ventnor Seafront for the famous Spyglass Inn.